claudioandre-br/packages/README.md

 | LaunchPad | Linux (Snap app) | ✓ Build artifacts available |
 | Travis CI | Linux, macOS | ✗ No build artifacts |

+## Security

+Please inspect all packages prior to running any of them to ensure safety.
+We already know they're safe, but you should verify the security and contents of any binary from the internet you are not familiar with.

+We take security very seriously.

 ## License

 GNU General Public License v2.0